 “Work hard, play hard”

-students’ attitudes towards life at Rice.
+use to describe students’ attitudes toward life at Rice.
 That may sound

-like a pretty cool motto for your holistic Rice experience, but it also
+like a pretty cool motto for your total Rice experience, but it also

-We all feel
+rigorous, academically challenging school.
+We all feel overwhelmed from

-suffering due to persistent issues, something else in your life is interfering with your
+persistent issues; something else in your life is interfering with your

 in decisions that benefit your overall, long-term wellbeing.

 Common Academic-Related Concerns at Rice

 Many students at Rice encounter academic difficulties at some

 you may have while at Rice:

-- not being motivated to
+- not motivated to be in college

 - not knowing what to major in